MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-labs.md

       ![Support message](./media/contoso-migration-devtest-to-labs/support.png)
       _Figure 11: A support message._

-## Step 3: Create Windows 10 multi-session virtual desktops for developers to use from remote locations
+## Step 3: Create Windows 10 Enterprise multi-session virtual desktops for developers to use from remote locations

 Contoso needs to create a Windows Virtual Desktop for remote developers.

-Contoso creates a Windows 10 multi-session VM from a base:
+Contoso creates a Windows 10 Enterprise multi-session VM from a base:

 - Contoso opens **All virtual machines**> **+ Add** and then selects a `Windows 10 enterprise multi-session` base.